RapidsAtHKUST/ContinuousSubgraphMatching/README.md

 1. A vertex is represented by `v <vertex-id> <vertex-label>`;
 2. An edge is represented by `e <vertex-id-1> <vertex-id-2> <edge-label>`.

-Both the two endpoint vertices of an edge should present before the edge.
+The two endpoints of an edge must appear before the edge.
 For example,

 ```
 v 0 0